Google+

 To claim this tax deduction, you are going to have to gather some information and meet some strict criteria, laid out by the Canada Revenue Agency (CRA) in Guide T4002, Business and Professional Income.

-While tax time isn't everyone's cup of tea, saving on taxes legally is.
+With that said I think we can all agree that tax time isn't everyone's cup of tea, but saving on taxes legally is.
 So let's get started.

 Reminder